IshanGaurav/LLD/DesignPatterns/DecoratorPattern/DecoratorPattern.md

 * **The Concept:** This acts like a recursive function.
 When you call `.getCost()` on the outermost wrapper, it drills all the way down to the `SimpleCoffee` to get the base $2.00, then bubbles back up, adding $0.50, then adding $0.90, etc.

 ---
-You got it.
-We covered the code for the Factory Pattern earlier, but knowing exactly when to deploy it—and recognizing when it's just adding unnecessary weight to your codebase—is what separates a junior engineer from a system architect.

-You can append this directly to your Factory Pattern GitHub notes.

----

 ## Deeper Dive: Real-Life Uses & "When to Use" Rules